 Shoppers are visiting stores with greater intent than ever before, and modern audience preferences have forever changed the way we search.
 Mobile searches for “where to buy” grew over 85% in the past 2 years, with super specific queries like “where to buy ugly Christmas sweater” generating a ton of new, longtail queries and opportunities for local businesses.

 When shoppers are ready to purchase, they want shopping assistance that is fast and frictionless—whether it’s online or in-store.
 Mobile searches for “store hours,” for example, peaked on Christmas Day.
-It’s the most popular day of the year for that search, as shoppers hunt for last-minute items and their final dinner ingredients.
+It’s the most popular day of the year for that search.
+It’s when shoppers hunt for last-minute items and their final dinner ingredients.
 Top searches included: “what stores are open near me on Christmas,” “what stores are open right now,” and “what grocery stores are open on Christmas?”

-To get in front of these motivated shoppers with clear, expressed needs, you need to make your messaging relevant, and make it matter.
+To get in front of these motivated shoppers with clear, expressed needs, you need to make your messaging relevant.
+Moreover, you have to make it matter.
 Look to Millennials and Gen Z buyers as representative of the future for retail stores.
 They’re looking for a more personalized shopping experience with every transaction, and won’t settle for anything less.
 Consumers are more curious, demanding, and impatient than ever.
 Marketers must be ready to capture their attention with the quick level of assistance they crave.

-Our challenge as marketers and data experts is, how do we deliver only the relevant content that matters but also give that extra bit to get people in stores to close the sale?
+Our challenge as marketers and data experts is this: How do we deliver only the relevant content that matters?
+But how do we also give that extra bit to get people in stores to close the sale?

 Keep consumers motivated and aware of your local events during those critical mobile searches.
-Collect and publish timely content such as event details, service hours and on-site promotion across hundreds or even thousands of locations from one simple location-editor dashboard.
-Align your brand promotions with corporate approved content, and convert online searchers to on-site shoppers.
+Collect and publish timely content.
+These include event details, service hours and on-site promotion across hundreds or even thousands of locations from one simple location-editor dashboard.
+Finally, align your brand promotions with corporate approved content, and convert online searchers to on-site shoppers.

-It’s a lot to take in, but these transactions happening at the local level truly are your brand’s bread and butter.
+It’s a lot to take in.
+However, these transactions happening at the local level truly are your brand’s bread and butter.
 Your promotions can only be as effective as your ability to help consumers find and engage with your local stores.

 The Multi-Location Retailer’s Local Marketing Holiday Checklist

 Ready to get started?
-Work your way through our 4-point Multi-Location Retailer’s Local Marketing Holiday Checklist, then dig into the full Clicks to Bricks: Using Events to Drive In-Store Sales webinar recording (see the link below) to take your online-to-offline local strategy to the next level.
+If so, work your way through our 4-point Multi-Location Retailer’s Local Marketing Holiday Checklist.
+Then, dig into the full Clicks to Bricks: Using Events to Drive In-Store Sales webinar recording (see the link below) to take your online-to-offline local strategy to the next level.

 - Create local landing pages for each store or service area.
-You can’t solve immediate needs for the local client without local landing pages, as you just won’t be showing up in the local queries you want.
+You can’t solve immediate needs for the local client without local landing pages.
+You just won’t be showing up in the local queries you want.

 - Incorporate important local details and implement timely changes at scale.
 Different directories and search engines take information in a different cadence.
-You need to make sure critical information about your promotions, events, products and services, coupons, store hours and more are being pushed out at scale.
+Therefore, you need to make sure critical information about your promotions, events, products and services, coupons, store hours and more are being pushed out at scale.

 - Engage shoppers by adding hyper-local content and integrated social reviews to landing pages.
 Focus on getting customers in-store and interacting with your brand, and the transactions will follow.

-- Optimize everything possible in your Google My Business profile:
+- Finally, optimize everything possible in your Google My Business profile: